Umami Pot

 You can store it in the refrigerator for up to 3 days.

 • The chicken breast should be brought to room temperature before cooking.
-This will allow the heat to easily penetrate to the core of the chicken, which helps prevent food poisoning.
+This allows heat to penetrate the center of the meat more easily, which helps reduce the risk of food poisoning.

-• Add the chicken breast to a large pot filled with plenty of water.
-Using plenty of water helps to maintain the temperature and allows for low-temperature cooking through residual heat.
+• Place the chicken breast in a large pot filled with plenty of water.
+Using plenty of water helps maintain a stable temperature and enables low-temperature cooking through residual heat.

 If you try this recipe, I’d love to hear what you think.
 Please consider leaving a review and star rating in the comments below.
 If you enjoyed it, I’d really appreciate it if you shared it with your friends.